 b.
 Whether married or not, either parent can ask the local child support agency to open a child support case.
 You do not need a lawyer to do this.

 c.
-If never married, nor registered domestic partners with the child’s other parent, you can request child custody and child support through a paternity case.
+If never married, nor registered domestic partners with the child’s other parent, you can request custody and support through a paternity case.

 HOW CAN I LOWER OR STOP CHILD SUPPORT?

 The short answer is you cannot lower or stop paying child support until the court orders that you pay less or stop.
-If you have been ordered to pay child support, you cannot stop paying child support because the other parent will not let you see your child, or you don’t like the way the other parent handles money.
+If you have been ordered to pay, you cannot stop paying because the other parent will not let you see your child, or you don’t like the way the other parent handles money.
 You owe a legal duty to financially support your child – period.